public art project, multiple locations, Washington DC

 This project investigates the vitality of more-than-human entities and realities, aiming to promote less anthropocentric ways of being and thinking.
 Through different listening strategies and audio technologies, the work concentrates on what usually remains hidden or unnoticed, on the limits and thresholds of perception and attention.
 The project focuses on the voices and audible presence of animal and plant species, air, soil, water, weather, and landscape formations.
 Furthermore, it acknowledges the affective power of sounds themselves.
 CANARIAS DC SOUNDWALK embraces listening as a creative act, a form of attention, and a tool to investigate the world.
 The project attempts to cultivate intimate sensory encounters that favour affectivity over signification and representation.

 CANARIAS DC SOUNDWALK is a permanent public invisible artwork available through the Echoes app from the autumn 2021 onwards.
-Throughout Washington, D.C, the seven chosen locations to experience each piece of the itinerary are: Theodore Roosevelt Island, The Fern Valley at the United States National Arboretum, Dumbarton Oaks Park, Potomac River Belvedere Viewpoint, Glover Archbold Park, Kenilworth Park Aquatic Gardens y Rock Creek Park.
+Throughout Washington, D.C, the seven chosen locations to experience each piece of the itinerary are: Theodore Roosevelt Island, The Fern Valley at the United States National Arboretum, Dumbarton Oaks Park, Potomac River Belvedere Viewpoint, Glover Archbold Park, Kenilworth Park Aquatic Gardens and Rock Creek Park.

 location: Theodore Roosevelt Island